Vivatic is one of the many companies that offer a little extra to the holiday fund via online surveys.

-Don’t hold your breath because it could be awhile before you see that £2!
+Don’t hold your breath because it could be some time before you see that £2!

-Online surveys with Vivatic for me was a most unpleasant waste of a day – but I guess I am at least £3 richer for the experience!
+Online surveys with Vivatic was not my greatest experience with a survey website, but I am at least £3 richer for the experience!

 Surely there must be a better way to add to your holiday fund than Vivatic?